 ACTIVITIES Max.
 Hours DOCUMENTATION/5 YEAR CYCLE 1.
 College credit courses specifically related to grade, or certificate of completion, your endorsement area(s) or to Education.
 Max.
 6 credit hours 15 contact hours (1 credit) Transcript 2.
 Workshops or Conferences in Education.
 No limit Certificate of Hours 3.
-District-sponsored study groups, workshops, or conferences.
+District-sponsored study groups, workshops, trainings, or conferences.
 No Limit Certificate of Hours 4.
 Student Teaching Supervision.
 Max.
 30 hours Summary or Time log 5.
 School-related professional committee work.
 Max.
 30 hours Summary or Time log 6.
-Serving on School Visitation Accreditation Team or Administrator Hiring Committee.
+Serving on School Visitation Accreditation Team, Construction Committee, Building Transition Committee, or Administrator Hiring Committee.
 Max.
 30 hours Certificate of Hours 7.
-Observation of other teachers or programs in your endorsement areas (other than mentor or dep't head).
-Max.
+Observation of other teachers or programs in your endorsement areas (not for mentor or supervision purposes) Max.
 15hours Summary and Time log 8.
 Fulbright/Foreign Exchange No limit Presentation 9.
 Performance in related subject area. (such as art exhibit, theater, music performance) Max.
 30 hours Copy of product or program 10.
 Professional Learning Communities or Study Groups Max.
 45 hours Certificate from Group Leader 11.
-Webinars about Education Max.
-15 hours Certificate of completion with hours 12.
-Book Groups Max.
+Webinars or Online Trainings about Education or Distance Learning Max.
+20 hours Certificate of completion w/ hours or Summary and Time log 12.
+Book Groups Cannot be used in conjunction with Reading Professional Literature PLG's can be used Max.
 15 Hours 12.
-Certificate with Hours
+Certificate with Hours 13.
+Creation of lessons for distance learning Max.
+30 hours Summary and Time log, hardcopy of product